kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 The posters were eager to find out some way to fix/manage/avoid SERE but they failed.
 Most of these topics are still open (unresolved) today.

 I found a common shortcoming in these posts about SERE.
-The original posters ask for help for fixing (avoiding) SERE in their own projects, but **they do not provide any sample code in Katalon Studio that enable you to reproduce the SERE in your hand.** Without any no codes shared, the discussions stayed ambiguous resulting no idea what to do next.
+The original posters ask for help for fixing (avoiding) SERE in their own projects, but **they do not provide any sample code in Katalon Studio that enable you to reproduce the SERE in your hand.** With no codes shared, the discussions stayed ambiguous resulting no idea what to do next.

 ## Reference